percona/pmm/doc/source/deploy/index.rst

       :ref:`update-server.docker`

 .. rubric:: Updating a |pmm-client|

+.. warning:: Currently |pmm-client| has no compatibility between 1.x to 2.0.
+   Coexistence of 1.x and 2.x clients is not supported as well.
+If you need PMM 2.x, remove the old pmm-client package and install the new pmm2-client one following its `installation instructions <https://www.percona.com/doc/percona-monitoring-and-management/2.x/install/clients.html>`_.

 When a newer version of |pmm-client| becomes available, you can update to it from  the |percona| software repositories: